 Did People Really Practice Eugenics?

-TIP: I think people shy away from this difficult topic because eugenics cannot be discussed without including sexual education and reproductive rights.
-Thus liberals shy away to avoid bringing up abortion.
+TIP: I think people shy away from this difficult topic because 1.
+Eugenics cannot be discussed without including sexual education and reproductive rights and 2. it cannot be discussed without pointing to dark American history in both political parties.
+Thus liberals shy away to avoid bringing up abortion, while other shy away from the nuanced truth for political expedience.
 That is my theory.
 Still, I think the refusal to discuss the subject produces a petri dish for conspiracy theories.
 We should attempt to discuss history honestly and set the record straight as the PBS article does.

 From the Greeks to the U.S. to Hitler: A Brief History of Eugenics

 Abortion and birth control have been practiced on an individual level in some form in almost all cultures of which we are aware.

 In Western culture, Plato was among the first of the famous thinkers to suggest selective breeding.
 Sparta was said to have practiced both positive and negative eugenics.